SiobhanP1/community-garden/README.md

 * Gitpod was used to edit the code.
 * Balsamiq was used to create wireframes during the planning phase.
 * Chrome DevTools was used to check responsiveness and for debugging.
+* Font Awesome was used to source icons.
+* Google Maps is used to provide an interactive map showing the location of the garden.

 ## Testing